Towner County Tax Equalization

 The assessor must notify property owners when the valuation increases more than 10% of True and Full Value.
 In April of each year, the assessor's assessments are reviewed by the city or township boards of equalization.
 Within the first ten (10) days of June, the county reviews the assessments of cities and townships.
 During August of each year, the State Board of Equalization reviews the assessments as finalized by the various counties.

 The assessor ensures that everyone shares equitably in the total burden of property by the fair and accurate valuation of property within the county.
 Although the assessor's valuation on the property does not determine the total amount of taxes paid, it does affect the uniform distribution of the property tax burden.

 The Tax Director's Office also monitors sales of property to conduct statistical studies for assessment accuracy and assessment equality.
 The majority of the sales information is available to the public.

 All mobile home owners must apply for a mobile home tax permit at the office of the county director of tax equalization in the county in which the mobile home is located within 10 days after a mobile home is acquired, moved, or first brought into this state.

 Homeowners who are 65 years of age or older or who are permanently and totally disabled may be entitled to a property tax credit.
-Qualifications include an annual income less medical expenses of $26,000 or less (including Social Security and pensions) and assets of $75,000 or less (excluding the first unencumbered $100,000 value of homestead).
-The applicant must reside on and have an interest in the property for which the credit is claimed.
+Qualifications include an annual income less medical expenses of $70,000 or less (including Social Security and pensions) and the applicant must reside on and have an interest in the property for which the credit is claimed.

 DISABLED VETERAN EXEMPTION